WHO WE ARE

 Co-founder Sam Gallegos (BS, ME) is Mescalero Apache (Dad's side) and Southern Cheyenne (Mom's side) and a direct descendent of Picken Bones Woman, Southern Cheyenne.
 Since 1990 he has been teaching/educating in various settings, and is currently an adjunct professor at CSU Pueblo, creating a new Native American/Indigenous studies program.
 As a Native American cultural teacher, he has recently worked with other educators across the state to develop K-12 curriculum.

-Annie Drysdale, BA
+Annie Drysdale, MA

 Ally